forta-network/forta-bot-templates/nft-wash-trade/README.md

 ## Scope

 - Only the latest 50 sales for an NFT will be tracked.
 Old sales will be removed to make room for new sales.
 - If the last NFT sale is over 30 days old, old sales history will be wiped for that particular NFT.
 - Maximum of 100,000 NFTs with the latest sales will be tracked.
 NFT with the least activity will be removed to make room for NFT with latest sales.

 ## Test Data

-The agent behavior can be verified with the following list of transactions:
+The bot behavior can be verified with the following list of transactions:

 ```bash
 $ npm run tx 0xd033cb4b4609b47c224d6143ee7e9102ec9df74a6b196a5e72ed3622f1c103d8,0x2719a320a6987b98c80efacca0f8bdc9202755533ea72249f2d1be715ddecf0d,0x8723e406aa35e1a6e2e10bfa6b93ea7c074d8a4c480adb1b6bc3418d5e76bdff